Daydreamofpeach/ui-thing/content/3.components/dialog.md

               <UiVeeTextarea
                 id="feedback"
                 label="Why did you give this rating?"
-                placeholder="How can we improve UI Thing?"
+                placeholder="How can we improve buildit?"
                 aria-label="Send feedback"
               />
             </div>